genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/fix-xlator.md

 The FIX Xlator is a plugin for the streamer and streamer client, which enables type-safe handling of FIX messages.
 It also gives access to a set of vital integration features, such as FIX_IN, EXECUTION_REPORT and CUSTOM_FIX.

+You can see an example of the FIX Xlator being configured in an example application in our [tutorial](/tutorials/building-an-application/fix-gateway/)

 ### Enabling the FIX Xlator